ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 ## Example

 Here is an example of generating a C2PA-compliant set of credentials using [GlobalSign](http://globalsign.com/) certificate authority (CA).
+This is only an illustrative example; Certificates are available from many other certificate authorities, as summarized in [Getting started](../../getting-started#getting-a-security-certificate).

 :::note
 Credential management is a complex topic and different for every organization, so use this tutorial only as a demonstration of how C2PA operates.
 Other certificate providers may have alternate ways of providing your private key and certificate.